GlauberF/laravue/readme.md

 So now we can start up the dev server and we would have to open our project in a browser using port 8080, the thing is this is running through Webpack so it can't handle our blade templates, our routes, etc. So inside the configuration I've set a up a proxy that handles every request to `/dev` and passes it to our `APP_URL` defined in the .env file.
 With this set up we let Webpack take care of all of our assets in a very awesome way and still let Laravel handle the requests as intended.

 And that's it, now the only thing to worry about is redirection since all redirects should be pointing to **'APP_URL:8080/dev'** as the base url.
-That's why you must make use of the helpers: `routeHelper()` and `urlHelper()` as stated earlier.
+That's why you must make use of the helpers: `Webpack::route()` and `Webpack::to()` as stated earlier.
 They'll handle that for you during development and work exactly like their counterparts `route()` and `url()` while in production.

 ## So, anything else ?